Trademark Law Alert--Regulations Implement the Trademark Modernization Act of 2020

 - Expungement Proceeding.
 In an expungement proceeding, the PTO will determine whether a registered mark has never been used in U.S. commerce.
 Any party, or the Director, can seek to cancel some or all of the goods or services in a registration for never having used the mark.
 An expungement proceeding can be filed with the Director against any registration between 3 and 10 years following the date of registration.
 However, until December 27, 2023, any registration more than 3 years old is subject to expungement (there is no ten-year cap).
 There is also no limit to the number of expungement proceedings that can be brought, but registrants will be relieved to know that once use of the mark is established in a prior proceeding, the registration cannot be attacked again in an expungement proceeding.

 - Reexamination Proceeding.
 In a reexamination proceeding, the USPTO will assess whether a mark in a use-based registration under Section 1 of the Lanham Act was not in use as of the filing date of the application (use-based applications) or as of the filing date of the amendment to allege use/statement of use (intent-to-use applications).
-An expungement proceeding can be filed by any party or the Director within the first five years of registration.
+A reexamination proceeding can be filed by any party or the Director within the first five years of registration.

 Expungements and reexamination proceedings are submitted by petition to the Director, not the Trademark Trial and Appeal Board.
 Any person may file a petition without disclosing their identity.
 However, the Director has authority to require identification in certain cases.
 The fees to submit a request for an ex parte proceeding are $400 per class of goods or services.
 The request must contain a verified statement establishing that a reasonable investigation was conducted into use of the registered mark as well as a factual statement explaining the basis for filing the petition.
 The verified statement should include a) how and where any searches were conducted and what they disclosed, and b) copies of all documentary evidence with an itemized index.
 A reasonable investigation should be an “appropriately comprehensive search” focusing on the mark in the registration and the identified goods and services, including the proper scope and applicable trade channels.
 Petitioners are not expected to hire private investigators, and they can rely on such evidence as Internet websites, filings with State or Federal agencies, and the registrant’s marketplace activities, including attempts to contact the registrant.
 How much evidence will vary in each case but a single search using an Internet search engine likely will not be considered a reasonable investigation.